department-of-veterans-affairs/ccmap/README.md

 5. Update umls_dictionary_settings.xml to point to the correct jdbcUrl

-ConceptMapper is based on Leo architecture.
+CCMap is based on Leo architecture.
 Follow the instructions http://department-of-veterans-affairs.github.io/Leo/userguide.html to configure UIMA AS